archibate/genius.nvim/README.md

     },
     config = function()
         require'genius'.setup {
+            -- This plugin supports many backends, openai backend is the default: api_type = 'openai',
-            -- In order to use genius.nvim with GPT backend.
-You may obtain an API key from OpenAI: https://platform.openai.com/account/api-keys
+            -- You may obtain an API key from OpenAI as long as you have an account: https://platform.openai.com/account/api-keys
-            -- Either set the environment variable OPENAI_API_KEY in .bashrc, or set in the setup options here: api_key = os.getenv("OPENAI_API_KEY"),
+            -- Either set the environment variable OPENAI_API_KEY in .bashrc, or set api_key option in the setup here: config_openai = {
+                api_key = os.getenv("OPENAI_API_KEY"),
+            },
+            -- Otherwise, you may run DeepSeek-Coder locally instead:
+            -- api_type = 'deepseek',
+            -- See sections below for detailed instructions on setting up this model.
         }
     end,
 }